benjymous/annotations/sandman/sandman-special1.md

 Page 1 panel 5:  Orpheus is traditionally the son of either Apollo or the Thracian king Oeagrus, and a muse, usually Calliope, sometimes Polyhymnia.
-As previously established in _Sandman_, Orpheus is the son of Dream and Calliope.
+As previously established in _Sandman_, Orpheus is the son of Dream and Calliope (Muse of epic poetry).
 "Hedge wizard":  A "hedge priest/parson" is a vagabond or illiterate clergyman.
 _Brewer's Phrase and Fable_ identifies hedge wizards as "persons of low origin, vagabonds who ply their trade in the open, under--or between--the hedges, etc."